ga-wdi-lessons/rails-routing/readme.md

 <% end %>
 ```

-**WE DO:** So that takes care of the form.
+That takes care of the form.
 Now we need to fix the `create` controller action in `songs_controller.rb` so that we can add songs to artists!
   * We need an artist to add a song to, right?
 How do we set that up.
   * How should we modify `@song` so that it's saved to the proper artist?
   * Where would it make most sense to redirect to?
 Let's try the artist show page -- what path should be use?